CarmeTeam/Carme-Docu/UserDoc/Projects/project-reject/project-reject-admin.md

 # How to reject a request to join a project

 **Note**: When a user submits a request to join a project, you, as `project-admin`, can either `accept` or `reject` this request.
-Rejecting the request means that the project is removed from the project-list of the user.
+Rejecting the request means that the project is removed from the user's project-list.

 1. Go to `Projects`, then click on the project name of interest to access its project detail page, e.g., `Machine Learning` in Fig. 1.